This post may contain affiliate links. Please see our disclosure policy.

 Tips and Adaptations

-Finally, if you want to make in the slow cooker, you definitely can!
-Follow the same instructions above, but saute the onion, etc. on the stovetop beforehand.
-Toss everything into the slow cooker and cook on low for 5-6 hours.
+- To make this in a slow cooker, saute onion, garlic, and ginger on the stovetop first.
+Transfer everything to the slow cooker and cook on low for 5-6 hours.

 Photo Credit: All photos taken in this post are by Loren at Fed and Nourished